anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The MASA uses this information for verification that the registrar-agent is in proximity to the registrar to state the corresponding assertion "agent-proximity".

-The object is signed using the registrar registrar EE credential, which corresponds to the certificate signaled in the JOSE header.
+The object is signed using the registrar EE credentials, which corresponds to the certificate referenced in the JOSE header.

 ~~~~